KadeLehman/inputvalidator/README.md

 ## Name

 - Maximum of 64 characters per name.
-The program will deny the whole string if 65 or more characters are entered at once.
+The program will ignore any excess characters.
-		Do this first.
+		(DONE) Do this first.
 - Accepts alphabetic chars (diacritics allowed), up to two "inner" spaces, up to two commas, up to three apostrophes, and up to three hyphens.
 		In a copy, remove acceptable characters.
 Reject if a limit is broken.
 - Other symbols, ASCII, or unicode characters are not allowed.